Anatomy for Artists Online Course

 How do the video lectures work? are they streaming?

-The video lectures are pre-recorded and streamed via Flash player.
+The video lectures are pre-recorded and streamed to HTML5 enabled browsers or iOS/Android devices.
 The course content is designed to be self-paced, and convenient for at home learning, no matter where you are in the world.
 Each week you will have access to new video lectures, which you will have a week to work through.
-Associated with each week’s lectures will be assignments due for uploading the following week.
-They will be reviewed by Scott and a video solution posted, showing Scott working through the same exercise.
+Associated with each week’s lectures will be assignments due for upload the following week.
+They will be reviewed by Scott and a video solution posted showing Scott working through the same exercise.
 There will also be a weekly video question and answer session, where Scott answers people’s questions from the previous week’s lectures.
-Again, these will not be live, but pre-recorded and viewable in your own time.

 How much do you cover on bones and the skeleton?